Six Unexpected Signs that Your Preschool or Kindergarten Child Might be Gifted

 Conclusion: Supporting Potential Through Awareness and Action

-Recognizing giftedness in children goes far beyond academic performance.
-The six unexpected signs we've discussed - ranging from vivid imagination and heightened sensitivities to complex humor and abstract thinking - paint a richer picture of how giftedness might appear in preschool and kindergarten-aged children.
+Spotting giftedness in children is about much more than just grades.
+The six signs we’ve covered – from vivid imagination and strong feelings to complex humor and abstract thinking – show the many ways giftedness can appear in preschool and kindergarten kids.

 Understanding these signs is the first step toward meaningful support.
 As gifted education specialist Colleen Kessler wisely puts it: